Skip to main content

 Security considerations often determine enterprise adoption.
 Auth0's comprehensive compliance portfolio includes SOC 2 Type II, HIPAA, GDPR, ISO 27001/27017/27018, PCI DSS, and FAPI certification (Auth0 Compliance).
 This extensive coverage satisfies regulatory requirements across industries.

-Clerk provides SOC 2 Type II, HIPAA, GDPR, and CCPA compliance (Clerk Security), covering essential requirements but lacking the depth needed for highly regulated industries.
-The security posture remains strong with regular third-party audits based on OWASP and NIST standards.
+Clerk provides SOC 2 Type II, HIPAA, GDPR, and CCPA compliance (Clerk Security), covering essential requirements.
+SOC 2 report access is available on the Business plan and above.
+The security posture remains strong with regular third-party penetration testing based on OWASP guidelines and source code reviews following the OWASP Application Security Verification Standard.

 Modern authentication features

 Both platforms support contemporary authentication patterns with varying sophistication.
-Clerk's WebAuthn/Passkeys implementation launched from beta with production readiness, supporting up to 10 passkeys per account with cross-device authentication (Clerk Changelog, April 2024).
+Clerk's WebAuthn/Passkeys implementation is generally available, supporting up to 10 passkeys per account with cross-device authentication (Clerk Changelog, July 2024).
 Their detailed passkeys guide explains the security benefits, while the webhooks documentation enables real-time security event monitoring.
+Clerk also provides built-in bot and brute-force detection, CSRF protection via SameSite cookies, and session fixation protection through token rotation on each sign-in.

 Auth0 provides comprehensive MFA options including adaptive MFA based on risk assessment, impossible travel detection, and fourth-generation bot detection with ML models (Auth0 Blog, 2024).
 The security feature depth reflects enterprise requirements accumulated over a decade of operation.